 How high is Huayna Picchu?

-Huayna Picchu is 2720 metres or 8924 feet high.
-But you only have to climb 290 metres or 951 feet above Machu Picchu citadel.
+Huayna Picchu is 2720 meters or 8924 feet high.
+But you only have to climb 290 meters or 951 feet above Machu Picchu citadel.

 What is Machu Picchu Mountain?

 Machu Picchu Mountain is the other peak rising above Machu Picchu Inca citadel.
 It does not have as much Inca stonework on it as Huayna Picchu.
 It is a tougher trek, taking almost twice as long as the Huayna Picchu hike.
 While not quite as steep, it is still very exposed in places.
 However, the attraction is you climb even higher than Huayna Picchu and you will see fewer people.